meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-with-meshstack.md

 ![Create meshWorkspace](assets/create-workspace.png)

 Of course, this can also be achieved via API.
-Take a look at our [short API intro](./meshstack.how-to.create-workspace-via-api.md).
+Take a look at our [workspace API](/api/index.html#_meshworkspace) to learn more.

 ## Step 3: Create your first meshPlatform